TRAVEL CONFIDENTLY WITH 24/7 trip SUPPORT

 You can rest assured knowing that we've been building placements day in, day out since 2005 — we know exactly what kinds of support you'll benefit from and when.

 You're going to travel to a country that's very different from what you're used to at home.
 So to give you peace of mind, we put a huge amount of focus on the support you get when you're overseas.

 Each programme has the same team structure.
 That includes the management team, caterers, cleaners, security teams and even gardeners.
 Your team will offer as much or little support as you need, as and when you need it.
 And they're available 24/7.

 You Get support from the moment you land

 You’ll feel confident when you land at the airport knowing that a member of our team will be waiting to meet you.

-A member of the in-country team will come to meet you at the airport.
-And don't worry — we'll have your flight details well before you arrive, so we'll wait for you at the airport if you're delayed.
+And don't worry — we'll have your flight details well before you arrive, so a team member will stay and wait for you at the airport if you're delayed.

 You'll then travel back to the Work the World house together to meet your new housemates and the rest of the Work the World team.

-Before you start, the in-country team will take you to your placement hospital for a full orientation.
-They’ll give you a tour of the hospital and grounds, introducing you to your supervisors and key department staff along the way.
+Before your placement starts, your in-country team will take you to your placement hospital for a full orientation.
+They’ll take you on a tour of the hospital and introduce you to your supervisors and key department staff along the way.

-By the end of the tour you'll be raring to go, ready for your first day.
+By the end of the orientation, you'll know your way around and feel ready for your first day on the wards.